-These claims include attorney's fees and accountant fees for Proponent's attorneys and accountants, as may be approved and awarded by the Court pursuant to §330(a) of the United States Bankruptcy Code.
+These claims include attorney's fees and accountant fees for Proponent's attorneys and accountants, as may be approved and awarded by the Court pursuant to \$330(a) of the United States Bankruptcy Code.
 Proponent estimates aggregate administrative priority claims for professional persons including the operating trustee will be approximately \$150,000.
-Allowed administrative expenses entitled to priority pursuant to §503(b)(2), shall be paid in full to the extent allowed by court on the Effective Date from Debtor's operating revenues and funds presently in the possession of the operating trustee.
+Allowed administrative expenses entitled to priority pursuant to \$503(b)(2), shall be paid in full to the extent allowed by court on the Effective Date from Debtor's operating revenues and funds presently in the possession of the operating trustee.
+Most of these claims have been or will be paid by the operating trustee prior to the effective date of the Plan.